-JMLSG The Joint Money Laundering Steering Group is the body representing UK trade associations in the financial services industry which aims to promote good practice in anti-money laundering and to provide relevant practical guidance.
+JMLSG: The Joint Money Laundering Steering Group is the body representing UK trade associations in the financial services industry which aims to promote good practice in antimoney laundering and to provide relevant practical guidance.

-Known close associate of a politically exposed person means an individual known to have:
+Known close associate: of a Politically Exposed Person means an individual known to have: A joint beneficial ownership of a legal entity/arrangement with the PEP or any other close business relations with the PEP, or

-- A joint beneficial ownership of a legal entity/arrangement with the PEP - or any other close business relations with the PEP; - the sole beneficial ownership of a legal entity or legal arrangement which is known to have been set up for the benefit of the PEP
+• The sole beneficial ownership of a legal entity or legal arrangement which is known to have been set up for the benefit of the PEP.
 (Regulation 35(12) of the 2017 Regulations).